-Implementation: The County currently provides opportunities for a density bonus pursuant to Policy 6.1D.7 Comprehensive Plan.
-In High Density areas under Policy 4.13A.7(5), 15 units instead of 10 could be approved and in Medium Density areas under Policy 4.13A.7(4) 10 units instead of 8 units per acre could be approved.
+Implementation: The County currently has Density bonus under Policy 6.1D.7. which may allow in High Density areas under Policy 4.13A.7(5) to have 15 units instead of 10 and in Moderate density areas under Policy 4.13A.7(4) to be 10 units versus 8 units per acre.
 These provisions also are applicable to parcels in Commercial Office/Residential areas that allow 10 units per acre to receive a density bonus.
-In addition, a provision applicable to the Community Development Areas allows a unit of 800 square feet or less to count as 1⁄2 unit for density calculation purposes.
+In addition, a provision applicable to the CRA areas allows a unit of 800 square feet or less to count as $\frac{1}{2}$ unit.

-D. RESERVATION OF INFRASTRUCTURE CAPACITY
+RESERVATION OF INFRASTRUCTURE CAPACITY